innocodive/lets-learn-es2015/Classes.md

 ```

 <strong>Inheritance in ES6 using Classes</strong><br>
 ES6 made it easy to do inheritance using classes. child class inheritance the parent class using `extends` keyword. `super` keyword is used to access to the parent class' constructor method.
+Classes that inherit from other classes are called `derived classes`.
 Have a look at the example below:

 ```javascript
 	class SquareRoot {